xenioo/API-Channel/README.md

 In this repository you can find two simple C# examples of chatbot interaction as well as a python implementation of a shell based chatbot.
 All of the samples connect to a Xenioo demo chatbot that is always online.
 To implement your own chatbot you just need to signup for a free account on <a href='https://app.xenioo.com/auth/signup' target="_blank">Xenioo</a>.

+Inside the C# samples folder you can also find the full current source of Xenioo API Channel client library that you can reference to your projects as source or directly as a Nuget package from Visual Studio.

 ## General

 Each call made to your Xenioo chatbot must include the following headers: